chkrypto1/chkrypto1/README.md

 - 👋 Hi, I’m @chkrypto1.
 - 👀 I’m interested in cryptocurrencies.
 - 📫 How to reach me.
-You can write me via github OR MY TWITTER ACC.
+You can write me via github OR MY TWITTER ACC or .....

 <!---
 chkrypto1/chkrypto1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.